Electronic Reporting Tool (ERT), Version 4.0

 |Who should use this spreadsheet?

-WebFIRE Template (XLS 20K).
+WebFIRE Template and Test Quality Rating Tool (including instructions) (XLS 64K).
 Source tests conducted prior to January 1, 2012 that did not use the ERT to compile test data should use this spreadsheet to submit the test data to EPA electronically.
 The spreadsheet allows source test data to be added to WebFIRE electronically.
-Updated March 2013.
+Updated July 2013.

 Email your comments to Ron Myers at email@example.com.
 We will update this software and the User's Guide periodically as reviewers identify easily to accommodate expansion, enhancement or corrections in the application.